Privacy Statement

 Accessing your information

-To request access to a patient record, you will need to submit an application form.
+To request access to a patient record, you will need to submit an application form and proof of authorisation to access patient information (e.g. your Driver’s licence).

 We will:

-• advise you of any costs associated with providing it (like photocopying or postage)
+- advise you of any costs associated with providing it

 If your request cannot be fulfilled we will advise you and explain the reasons why.